-Cash and short term deposits in the balance sheet comprise cash at banks and in hand and short term deposits with an original maturity of three months or less.
+Cash and short term deposits in the Statement of Financial Position comprise cash at banks and in hand and short term deposits with an original maturity of three months or less.

 Financial Liabilities

 The company classifies all of its financial liabilities as liabilities at amortised cost.